input-output-hk/Certification-working-group/Metadata/MandatoryFields.md

 - Compilation chain used compilationChain (array of strings)

-	- Compilator and version used
+	- Compiler and version used

 	- Possible post-compilation optimizations